 On a daily basis, we hear about another heartbreaking overdose or death due to heroin and opiates.
-Heroin addiction is now an epidemic in this country, not many efficient treatments exist for heroin detox.
-Many people addicted to opiates are turning to heroin because it is cheaper and easier to get than the prescription painkillers.
-This summer, CNN reported that nearly half of injection heroin users, first abused a prescription opioid.
+Heroin addiction is now an epidemic in this country, and not many efficient treatments exist for heroin detox.
+Many people addicted to opiates are turning to heroin because it is cheaper and easier to get than prescription painkillers.
+This summer, CNN reported that nearly half of injection heroin users first abused a prescription opioid.

 For many people suffering from heroin addiction, one of the biggest deterrents to seeking treatment is the withdrawal period.
 Heroin withdrawal symptoms vary for each person and may only last a week or so, but the symptoms can be severe.

-In general, most people seeking treatment are first going through a medical detox using prescribed drugs that are known for their ability to suppress withdrawal symptoms and craving.
+In general, most people seeking treatment are first going through a medical detox using prescribed drugs that are known for their ability to suppress withdrawal symptoms and cravings.
 Unfortunately, people often use these drugs for purposes other than their intended use.
 Many people use them as a way to maintain their addiction.
-In some cases the drugs activate the opioid receptors in the same way as heroin and there is a potential to become dependent on the drug being used for detox.
+In some cases, the drugs activate the opioid receptors in the same way as heroin and there is a potential to become dependent on the drug being used for detox.